Pregabalin: Breathing

+Abuse potential

+Pregabalin has potential for recreational use and abuse.
+It possesses a relatively wide therapeutic index and margin of safety compared to other central nervous system (CNS) depressants, and its effects may include euphoria, anxiolysis, and sedation.

+Although generally considered to have low abuse potential, reports describe pregabalin inducing sensations of euphoria, calmness, excitement, and a "high" comparable to that of cannabis.
+These effects may contribute to the development of substance dependence, and withdrawal symptoms can occur if the medication is stopped abruptly.

+While pregabalin and cannabis share certain effects, such as CNS depressant and orexigenic (appetite-stimulating) properties, they differ significantly in their pharmacodynamics.
+Cannabis is primarily an anxiogenic substance with mild psychedelic effects, whereas pregabalin is an anxiolytic agent associated with mild euphoria that is prone to rapid tolerance.

 Overdose

-An overdose of Pregabalin usually consists of severe drowsiness, severe ataxia, blurred vision and macular detachment, slurred speech, severe uncontrollable jerking motions (myoclonus), tonic clonic seizures and anxiety.
-Despite these symptoms an overdose is not usually fatal unless mixed with another depressant.
-Several people with kidney failure developed myoclonus while receiving pregabalin, apparently as a result of gradual accumulation of the drug.
-Acute overdosage may be manifested by somnolence, tachycardia and hypertonia.
-Plasma, serum or blood concentrations of pregabalin may be measured to monitor therapy or to confirm a diagnosis of poisoning in hospitalized people.
+An overdose of pregabalin usually consists of severe drowsiness, severe ataxia, blurred vision, slurred speech, uncontrollable jerking motions (myoclonus), and anxiety.
+In one case study, macular detachment was reported with overdose Despite these symptoms an overdose is not usually fatal unless mixed with another CNS depressant.
+Several people with kidney failure developed myoclonus while receiving pregabalin, apparently as a result of the gradual accumulation of the drug.
+Acute overdosage may be manifested by drowsiness, tachycardia, and hypertonia.
+Plasma, serum, or blood concentrations of pregabalin may be measured to monitor therapy or to confirm a diagnosis of poisoning in hospitalized people.